codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 to.

 In the past, we've enabled this experience by running all your code in your browser.
-Whenever you would look at a sandbox, _you_ would execute the code so that _we_ wouldn't have to.
-Besides being cheap, this was also fast because we had full control over how the code was bundled.
-Forks were fast:
+Whenever you would look at a sandbox, you would execute the code.
+This was fast because we had full control over how the code was bundled.
+Forks were
+fast:

 <video autoplay loop muted width="100%">
   <source src="./images/V1fork.mp4" type="video/mp4">
 </video>

-However, there was a downside to this approach: we were limited to the code that we could run in the browser.
+However, there was a catch to this approach: we were limited to the code that we could run in the browser.
 If you wanted to run a big project that requires Docker, it wouldn't work.

 So for the past few years, we've been asking ourselves: how can we enable this